DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 #### Supporting detail and evidence

-We set up the prototype so that users need to add at least one mentor before being able to add a placement.
-Users felt this constraint was an unnecessary barrier, as the choice to offer a placement often happens before they confirm a mentor.
+We set up the prototype so that participants need to add at least one mentor before being able to add a placement.
+Participants felt this constraint was an unnecessary barrier, as the choice to offer a placement often happens before they confirm a mentor.
 They said they would likely just add one mentor to get around this restriction rather than adding all of their mentors before adding their first placement (which was the intention behind the design),

 [![Screenshot of ‘Placements’ tab with instruction to add a mentor first](/manage-school-placements/adding-placements/placements--list-no-mentors.png 'Screenshot of ‘Placements’ tab with instruction to add a mentor first')](/manage-school-placements/adding-placements/placements--list-no-mentors.png)

-> I often wouldn't know who the mentor is, or it might change, so it’s a bit silly doing it now.
+> I often wouldn’t know who the mentor is, or it might change, so it’s a bit silly doing it now.
 I can understand what it’s asking me to do but it’s putting the cart before the horse because it can change frequently.

 ### Insight 4